Record office policies and deposits

 Scope

-The scope of the Digital Preservation Policy includes digital records deposited, acquired or created and accessioned by North Yorkshire County Record Office in line with the Acquisitions and Collections Policy.
+This policy applies to digital records deposited, acquired, or created and accessioned by the Record Office in line with the Collections Development Policy.

 This policy also applies to digitised collections, as the surrogate records created from physical/analogue records for preservation and access purposes.

-We will ensure organisational viability – North Yorkshire County Record Office is committed to ensuring the preservation of digital records as far as can be sustainably achieved with the available resources.
+Ensure organisational viability - We are committed to ensuring the preservation of digital records as far as can be sustainably achieved with the available resources.

-We will operate from a legal and ethical basis – All relevant legal, regulatory and ethical requirements in relation to our digital preservation activities will be considered and our rights and responsibilities relating to acquiring, ingesting, preserving, storing and providing access to digital records are clearly defined and managed.
+Operate from a legal and ethical basis - All relevant legal, regulatory, and ethical requirements in relation to digital preservation activities at the Record Office will be considered.
+The rights and responsibilities relating to acquiring, ingesting, preserving, storing, and providing access to digital records are clearly defined and managed.

-We will develop IT capacity – As technology is constantly evolving and the systems used by North Yorkshire County Council are updated, we will continue to develop our IT capacity specifically in relation to digital preservation actions and appropriate storage for digital records, working in conjunction with our colleagues in Technology and Change.
+Develop IT capacity - As technology is constantly evolving and the systems used by the council are updated, we will continue to develop our IT capacity specifically in relation to digital preservation actions and appropriate storage for digital records, working in conjunction with colleagues in the North Yorkshire Council Technology and Change team.

-We will continuously improve – We will monitor our progress to assess our digital preservation capabilities using maturity modelling at regular intervals.
-Training will be completed where required to expand the staff skill set.
+Continuously improve - We will monitor progress to assess our digital preservation capabilities using maturity modelling at regular intervals.
+Training will be completed where required to expand our staff skillset.

-We will endeavour to maintain authenticity and security of digital records – By carrying out regular integrity checking, recording appropriate metadata within a Verifiable File Manifest and maintaining a Digital Asset Register, we will seek to maintain the authenticity and security of digital records within our collections.
+Endeavour to maintain authenticity and security of digital records - By carrying out regular integrity checking, recording appropriate metadata within a Verifiable File Manifest and maintaining a Digital Asset Register, we seek to maintain the authenticity and security of digital records within our collections.

-We will maintain the capability to preserve and make accessible our digital records – by regular checking that we can maintain and access all file formats and media in our possession, monitoring for obsolescence, maintaining preservation metadata and keeping disaster management procedures in place
+Maintain the capability to preserve and make accessible digital records - By regular checking that we can maintain and access all file formats and media in our possession, monitoring for obsolescence, maintaining preservation metadata, and keeping disaster management procedures in place.

-We will communicate effectively with our depositors and customers – by providing guidance to digital depositors, and appropriate support and metadata information to users accessing our digital records
+Communicate effectively with depositors and customers - By providing guidance to digital depositors, and appropriate support and metadata information to users accessing digital records.

-We will provide access to digital collections – We will seek to provide access as appropriate to digital records within our collections, taking into account all legal, regulatory and ethical considerations.
-Access will be provided at a minimum level using a dedicated PC in the public searchroom.
+Provide access to digital collections - We seek to provide access as appropriate to digital records within our collections, taking into account all legal, regulatory and ethical considerations.
+Access will be provided at a minimum level using a PC in the public search room.

 Roles and responsibilities

-Responsibility for the preservation of digital records lies with North Yorkshire County Record Office staff, who develop and manage the collections, have responsibility for service policies and are the primary point of contact for the creators and users of digital materials.
+Responsibility for the preservation of digital records lies with the Record Office staff, who develop and manage the collections, have responsibility for adhering to service policies and are the primary point of contact for the creators and users of digital materials.

 Stakeholders

-The implementation of this digital preservation policy will require co-operative working between North Yorkshire County Record Office staff and teams within North Yorkshire County Council and, on occasion, external partners.
+The implementation of this digital preservation policy will require co-operative working between the Record Office staff and teams within the council and, on occasion, external partners.
 The following can therefore be considered stakeholders in this policy:

 • management of the appropriate Directorates of North Yorkshire Council

-• North Yorkshire Council Technology and Change who facilitate the IT systems
+• North Yorkshire Council Technology and Change Team who facilitate the IT systems

 • North Yorkshire Council Records Management Team